Amenorrhea Differential Diagnoses

 Puberty is considered delayed when no breast development is evident at 13 years, pubic hair is absent at 14 years, and menarche is absent at 15 years (which is 2 standard deviations above the mean age for menarche).
 The most common cause of delayed puberty is constitutional delay.
 Another common reason for delayed puberty is ovarian failure, which is also termed hypergonadotropic hypogonadism.
 Elevated levels of follicle-stimulating hormone (FSH) and luteinizing hormone (LH) characterize hypergonadotropic hypogonadism with low estrogen production.

 The most common example of hypergonadotropic hypogonadism is found in Turner syndrome, which is caused by a 45,X karyotype.
-Clinical manifestations of Turner syndrome include a webbed neck, short stature, broad shieldlike chest, anomalous auricles, and hypoestrogenemia resulting in sexual immaturity.
+Clinical manifestations of Turner syndrome include a webbed neck, short stature, broad shield-like chest, anomalous auricles, and hypoestrogenemia resulting in sexual immaturity.

 Gonadal dysgenesis fits the same pattern of high FSH and LH and low estradiol (E2) levels.
 Gonadal dysgenesis is caused by a mosaic karyotype with an abnormal X chromosome, with loss of part of an X chromosome or translocation, or with a normal karyotype (46,XX) and streak ovaries.

-These patients have normal female external genitalia, a patent vagina, and a normal uterus.
+Patients with Swyer syndrome have normal female external genitalia, a patent vagina, and a normal uterus.
 The gonads are testes.
 They have no breast development, in contrast to individuals with androgen insensitivity.
 Another rare cause of hypergonadotropic hypogonadism is gonadotropin-resistant ovary syndrome, which is characterized by FSH-resistant ovaries.

 Acquired causes of hypergonadotropic hypogonadism can result from high-dose alkylating chemotherapy and radiation treatments to the pelvis.
 An elevated erythrocyte sedimentation rate (ESR) and anti-ovarian antibody levels may suggest autoimmune oophoritis, but such tests are rarely needed.
 Autoimmune oophoritis is an exclusionary diagnosis.
 Like all forms of hyperandrogenic hypogonadotropic amenorrhea, these conditions are not reversible.